stoneyield/stoneyield-docs/content/docs/protocol/flash-loan-resistance.md

 ## Summary

-The combination of non-transferability, delayed unlocking, daily generation constraints, and reentrancy protection provides StoneYield with robust native resistance against flash loan-based attacks.
-Rather than depending exclusively on external audits or economic incentives, the protocol enforces flash-loan safety at the most fundamental level: token movement itself.
+A blend of non-transferability, explicit unlocks, daily caps, and reentrancy guards gives StoneYield native flash-loan resistance.
+The protocol locks down the core primitive—token movement—so attacks can’t get off the ground.